RosettaCommons/documentation/application_documentation/ca-to-allatom.md

 Options
 =======

 The options listed below include those specific to the ca\_to\_allatom application and a selection of common flags that may be useful.
-If a post-run looprelax is enabled, then the app takes all [[looprelax|loopmodel]] and <relax> specific options.
+If a post-run looprelax is enabled, then the app takes all [[looprelax|loopmodel]] and [[relax]] specific options.
 If modelling into density, the app takes all [[density-fitting|density-map-scoring]] options.

 **Common options:**

--   -in: <file:fullatom>
+-   -in:file:fullatom
--   -in: <file:centroid_input>
+-   -in:file:centroid_input

 These flags control whether fullatom or centroid models are used during the first two phases of the protocol (defaults to fullatom).
 The scorefunction given must agree with this.